Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Pain

 Pain is one of the primary reasons why your Pomeranian is shaking and shivering.
-In most cases, the culprit is usually some form of joint or muscular pain.
-Common examples are arthritis, which is common in senior dogs1, and other forms of lameness if your dog twists their paw or pulls a muscle.
-If the pain persists, your dogs will often favor one side when walking or lying down.
+In most cases, the culprit is usually joint or muscular pain.
+Typical examples are arthritis, which is common in senior dogs1, and other forms of lameness if your dog twists their paw or pulls a muscle.
+If the pain persists, your dog may favor one side when walking or lying down.
 In this case, the best option is to visit a vet.

 black pomeranian puppy on grass